 Today we venture into higher and more arid lands to the west, following the Rio Grande River.
 We pass through Rio Grande City and Roma-once the most inland port for steamship traffic on the Rio Grande.
-We are likely to find a number of desert birds, which could include Verdin, Cactus Wren, Black-throated Sparrow, Black-tailed Gnatcatcher, Bewick's Wren, and Pyrrhuloxia.
+We are likely to find a number of desert birds, which could include Verdin, Cactus Wren, Black-throated Sparrow, Ash-throated Flycatcher, Black-tailed Gnatcatcher, Bewick's Wren, and Pyrrhuloxia.

-During the earlier part of the morning we station ourselves along the Rio Grande, hoping for fly-by Red-billed Pigeon or perhaps Hook-billed Kite or Muscovy Duck.
+During the earlier part of the morning, we station ourselves along the Rio Grande, hoping for fly-by Red-billed Pigeon or perhaps Hook-billed Kite or Muscovy Duck.
 Hopefully, we are able to catch sight of two beautiful songbirds, Altamira and Audubon's Orioles at the wonderful feeders maintained by Lois Hughes and Merle Ihne.
 And there is just a chance of a White-collared Seedeater in cane beds growing along the river!
 Lunch is again a picnic provided by the Inn.
+Throughout the day we keep our eyes open for other flying friends such as Theona and Elada Checkerspots, Banded and Crimson Patches, Two-barred Flasher, Southern Dogface, and Coyote Cloudywing Butterflies.

 Continuing a short distance, we visit the 573-acre Falcon State Park adjacent to Falcon Dam, with chances of desert scrub species such as Greater Roadrunner, Curve-billed Thrasher, and even Northern Bobwhite.

 In the afternoon we visit Rancho Lomitas, a private ranch owned by Benito Trevino.
 Benito is a leading ethnobotanist and a fount of knowledge on local history and culture.
-An added attraction is that his land is also very birdy with good chances of Audubon's Oriole and Scaled Quail at the feeders.
+An added attraction is that his land is also very birdy, with good chances of Audubon's Oriole and Scaled Quail at the feeders.

 Accommodations at the Alamo Inn (B,L,D)